-For load sharing and optimum performance, you can have one or more Data Learning Engine installed.
-After you install Data Learning Engine, you must enter the IP address of the servers that hosts the Data Learning Engine in the Preferences page in Network Director.
+For load sharing and optimum performance, you can have one or more Data Learning Engine components installed.
+After you install Data Learning Engine, you must enter the IP addresses of the servers that host each Data Learning Engine in the Preferences page in Network Director.

-After completing the installation, you must integrate Data Learning Engine with Network Director to enable Network Director to configure analytics data collection and visualize network analytics data.
+After completing the installation, you must integrate each Data Learning Engine with Network Director to enable Network Director to configure analytics data collection and visualize network analytics data.

-To integrate Data Learning Engine with Network Director:
+To integrate a Data Learning Engine with Network Director:

 Open the Preferences page in Network Director.
-Click in the Network Director banner and select Preferences as shown in Figure 2 on page 11.
+Click in the Network Director banner and select Preferences as shown in Figure 2 on page 15.